 • Meeting new friends and sharing knowledge with fellow gardeners

 To become a Norfolk Master Gardener Association member, a person must be either a resident of the City of Norfolk, Virginia, or an employee of the City of Norfolk, Virginia, or an employee the Commonwealth of Virginia and also must be engaged in a horticultural occupation within the City of Norfolk, Virginia.

 The 10-week training classes will be held on Tuesday and Thursday mornings from 8:45 am to 12 noon at the Norfolk Botanical Garden and other locations.
 Orientation for the 2014 Class will be held on Thursday, February 20, 9:00 am in the 2nd Floor Library of the Norfolk Public Health Building, and the first class will be held on Tuesday, February 25, in the Holly Room of the Norfolk Botanical Garden.

-To view the 2013 Class schedule (CLICK HERE) Check back later for 2014 Class Schedule
+To view the 2014 Class schedule (CLICK HERE)

 The course fee for 2014 is $165 which covers the cost of the training materials to include the Master Gardener Volunteer Handbook, educational handouts for the classroom portion of the training and refreshments.
 Partial scholarships are available through the Norfolk Master Gardener Association.

 Upon completion of the class hours and an open book test, trainees will begin their internship as a Norfolk Master Gardener Volunteer (NMGV).
 The intern has to complete 50 hours of work on NMGV approved projects during the next year.
 Once the internship period and hours have been completed, Master Gardener Volunteer status has been achieved.